rkishore/rkishore.github.io/_posts/2021-02-11-mnist_basics_with_cross_entropy_loss.md

 This is how we calculate the batch_accuracy when there are N columns of activations from the final layer corresponding to the N categories.
-The basic idea is that, in each row, the model, when trained well, should try and push up the value corresponding the correct class up higher and the remaining values lower.
+The basic idea is that, in each row, the model, when trained well, should try and push up the value corresponding to the correct class up higher and the remaining values lower (when using the `cross_entropy` loss function).
 The index corresponding to the maximum value will then match the correct category.

 ```python
 def batch_accuracy(xb,yb, mnist=True, print_debug=False):